mVaibhavPrakash/Java-Learning/Advanced MultiThreading.md

 ExecutorService executor = Executors.newWorkStealingPool();
 ```

+### ExecutorService methods

+1. ``invokeAny()``

+``The invokeAny()`` method *takes a collection of Callable objects, or subinterfaces of Callable*.
+Invoking this method does not return a Future, but returns the result of one of the Callable objects.
+You have no guarantee about which of the Callable's results you get.
+Just one of the ones that finish.

+2. ``invokeAll()``

+The ``invokeAll()`` method *invokes all of the Callable objects you pass to it in the collection passed as parameter*.
+The invokeAll() returns a list of Future objects via which you can obtain the results of the executions of each Callable.

+Keep in mind that a task might finish due to an exception, so it may not have "succeeded".
+There is no way on a Future to tell the difference.

+3. ``submit()`` and ``execute()`` are defined in below example

 ### How do you execute a callable from executorservice?

-We pass the callable task inside the submit method and invoke the submit on the created ExecutorService.
+We pass the callable task inside the ``submit`` method and invoke the submit on the created ExecutorService.

 Code :
 ```java